0xGabi/aragon-1/README.md

 Reproduce this step for every Aragon Core Apps.

 Stopping this command also stop the process, you'll have to stop manually the services.

-## Current limitation

-- The Ethereum service used has some limitation due to its design.
-It works with one specific smart contract (contract address and its ABI, see the details in installation paragraph).
-As Aragon DAOs rely on multiple smart contracts, the service has to be deployed multiple times with different configuration.
-For next milestones, we will use a generic purpose Ethereum service and update the process to make it more specific.
-- The Ethereum service requires a external provider to connect to Ethereum.
-It could directly integrate geth configured as a light client.
-- The webhook service could use a secret token or sign the request in order to prove the origin and prevent abuse.
-- Getting the ABI and smart contract address of the Aragon App is manual.